martinarnesi/martinarnesi/README.md

 playing chess and practicing various forms of art.
 I'm an ardent admirer of Hans Zimmer's music, which </br>
 never fails to inspire me.

-In 2021, I made a life-changing move from my hometown of Rosario, Argentina to Valencia, Spain, along with my family.
+In 2021, I packed up and moved from my hometown Rosario, Argentina to Valencia, Spain with my family. </br>
+It was a game-changer for us...

 ## Here's my professional profile:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white&labelColor=101010)](https://www.linkedin.com/in/marnesi/)